MicrosoftDocs/architecture-center/docs/web-apps/guides/enterprise-app-patterns/reliable-web-app/dotnet/guidance-content.md

 - Create cost-optimized environments.
 - Improve reliability and security.

 Relecloud's on-premises infrastructure wasn't a cost-effective solution to reach these goals.
-They decided that migrating their web application to Azure was the most cost effective way to achieve their immediate and future objectives.
+They decided that migrating their web application to Azure was the most cost-effective way to achieve their immediate and future objectives.

 ## Architecture guidance